-Under the new Essential Freshwater regulations, if you take more than five litres of water per second (l/s), you must measure and record how much water you take in each 15-minute period and report this data back to us daily.
+Under the new Essential Freshwater regulations, if you have consent to take more than five litres of water per second (l/s), you must measure and record how much water you take in each 15-minute period and report this data back to us daily.

 Changes to water metering rules

 The Measurement and Reporting of Water Takes Amendment Regulations 2020 introduced new rules on how water users need to report back to regional government.

 Under our current regional rules, many resource consent holders already submit water use data to us.
 For some, the new regulations will mean they have to measure and report this data more frequently.